 In class signage

-Posters will be displayed to inform, educate and encourage both class leaders and families to practice good hygiene when at Baby Sensory or Toddler Sense classes.
+Posters may be displayed to inform, educate and encourage both class leaders and families to practice good hygiene when at Baby Sensory or Toddler Sense classes.

 The following signage may be displayed -

 - Reminder of wellness requirements to attend classes